Indian Spiced Peas

 - To a large pan, heat the oil over medium heat.

-- Add the onions and pepper and cook until softened, about 8 minutes.
+- Add the onion and pepper and cook until softened, about 8 minutes.
+Stirring often.

 - Turn down the heat to low.
-Add the cumin, turmeric, coriander and garam masala.
-Stir well and cook for 2 minutes.
-Add the garlic, salt and pepper and cook for 1 more minute.
+Add the garlic, ginger, cumin, turmeric, coriander, garam masala, salt and pepper.
+Stir well and mix into the vegetables, cook for 2 minutes.
+Watch the heat and don’t brown the garlic, this is just to cook the garlic and spices.
+Stir in the tomato paste/puree and mix well into the spices.

 I always keep frozen Vegetables on hand.
 I heard on a TV cooking show that one can of green beans costs about a dollar, and if you buy fresh or frozen green beans, you can get enough for one dollar to fill 6 cans.
 So frozen vegetable vegetables are economical also.